DonnieData/DonnieData.github.io/_posts/2024-1-29-post-snowflake_warehouse_optimization.md

 #### Test Query
 For this project scenario we are testing a query which will be ran once a day and will query a large ammount of data that will be used for a company report.
 The same [test query](https://github.com/DonnieData/snowflake_warehouse_op/blob/main/SQL/project_test_query.sql) will be ran once for all of our warehouse sizes and we will track perfomance metrics.

 #### Execution Data
-To understand and be able to compare warehouse peroformance with the test query I will gather query execution metrics from snowflake.
-These metrics can be retrieved via the query_id which is a system generated unique id for each query.
-Using query id I get the metrics from the snowflake system by querying internal system tables `snowflake.account_usage.query_history`
+Query execution metrics metrics can be retrieved via the query_id which is a system generated unique id for each query.
+Using the query_id for each execution I get the metrics from the snowflake system by querying the internal system tables **snowflake.account_usage.query_history**.

 ```sql
 select